Stocks sizzled in January as rate hike and inflation fears ebbed - KESQ

 New year, new attitude on Wall Street.
 Stocks are off to a strong start in 2023 following last year’s abysmal showing.

-The Dow has gained 2% in January.
-The S&P 500 is up more than 5% and the tech-heavy Nasdaq Composite has soared nearly 10%.
+The Dow has gained more than 2% in January.
+The S&P 500 is up nearly 6% and the tech-heavy Nasdaq Composite has soared 10%.
 That’s the Nasdaq’s best month since July.

 Wall Street is also eagerly awaiting earnings from four key Nasdaq-listed giants later this week: Facebook owner Meta Platforms, Apple, Amazon and Google parent Alphabet.
 If that wasn’t enough suspense, the jobs report for January comes out Friday morning.